Frequently Asked Questions About Disability Benefits

 How much money will I receive if my claim is approved?

 Several factors determine the amount an approved claimant receives in Social Security Disability benefits.
-The national average is approximately $1,350 per month.
+The national average for Social Security Disability Insurance (SSDI) in 2025 stood at $1,580 per month.

 If my claim is approved, can I work?